Buying property in Greece

 Costs and taxes

-These costs are typically between 7% and 10% of the purchase price, depending on the type of property and the specific situation.
+In addition to the purchase price, further costs apply.
+These typically range between 7% and 10% of the purchase price, depending on the type of property and the specific situation.

-The transfer tax is currently 3.09% and is generally paid by the buyer.
+These include transfer tax, notary fees and legal fees.
+Transfer tax is currently approximately 3.09% and is generally paid by the buyer.

 Use and rental

-At the same time, rental requires proper setup, registration and a clear understanding of local regulations.
+In well-positioned locations, there is demand for quality properties, particularly during the high season.
+At the same time, rental requires careful setup, registration and an understanding of local regulations.

-Frequently asked questions
+Frequently asked questions about buying property

 Is buying property in Greece a good investment?